Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 ## Adding HTTPS to our Digital Ocean droplet

-Of course, we want to have the domain secured, luckily for us Digital Ocean droplet comes with Certbot installed.
+Of course, we want to have the domain secured.
+Luckily for us, Digital Ocean droplet comes with Certbot installed.
 This allows us to generate SSL certificates on the droplets.

-To generate the certificate you need to be in the terminal connected to your droplet and execute the following command.
+You need to be in the terminal connected to your droplet and execute the following command to generate the certificate.

 ```bash
 certbot --apache -d sendy.daily-dev-tips.com
 ```

-The program will ask you for an emergency email, enter a valid email there.
+The program will ask you for an emergency email.
+Enter a valid email there.

 It will then ask you to agree to the terms and eventually generate the certificate.

-As one of the last steps it asks if you want to force all traffic to HTTPS I choose option 2 (yes) here.
+As one of the last steps asks if you want to force all traffic to HTTPS I choose option 2 (yes) here.

-Congrats you now have SSL enabled.
+Congrats, you now have SSL enabled.

 ![Digital Ocean SSL on droplet](https://cdn.hashnode.com/res/hashnode/image/upload/v1609579569297/tRD0D_Tx3.png)

 ## Adding a MySQL database for Sendy

-The cool part about our LAMP droplet is that it comes with MySQL installed, we just need to add a database for Sendy.
+The cool part about our LAMP droplet is that it comes with MySQL installed.
+We need to add a database for Sendy.

 Run the `mysql` command in the terminal to open the MySQL mode.